PWNFinance/gm_ethbarcelona/events/ethbarcelona-hackathon/readme.md

 # If the entrance is free, set zero (0) as the price, or leave it empty.
 # _Don't_ write the currency symbol (Euro symbol will be used).
-price: €420
+price: €0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: TBA
+venue: Big C

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: TBA
+address: Carrer de Llull, 121, 08005 Barcelona

 # The category of the event.
 Valid options:
 # - conference